 What works best?

-Shareablee found that the most engaging posts featured an organisation’s senior management taking an active role in promoting wellbeing, specifically happiness, in the workplace.
+Shareablee found that the most engaging posts featured an organization’s senior management taking an active role in promoting wellbeing, specifically happiness, in the workplace.
 CEOs, take note.

 Whilst Twitter saw the most posts on the topic of wellbeing in the workplace, Facebook posts engaged with audiences the best, with that platform contributing 82% of total engagement.
 Photos and posts with links had the most success, whatever the platform.